The Honest Guide · Chapter 7

 School-based behavioral health

-School-district and school-partnership placements are a growing share of the LCSW and LPCC pre-license workforce, supported in California by Mental Health Services Act funding.
-Estimated California wage: about $58,000 (range about $50,000 to $68,000), with supervision typically provided.
+School-district and school-partnership placements are a growing share of the CSW and PCC pre-license workforce, supported in California by Mental Health Services Act funding.
+Estimated California wage: about $70,000 (2026 planning range about $60,000 to $80,000, with some district listings higher), with supervision typically provided.
 This is the associate working in schools, not the separately credentialed school psychologist, which is a different license.

 Private-practice associate at a group practice

 The group-practice role is the most common private-sector placement, and its pay swings the most by arrangement: a percentage split of client fees, a flat salary, or independent-contractor billing.
-Estimated California wage: about $46,000 gross (range about $32,000 to $68,000).
-This is also the setting where you most often pay for your own supervision, which pulls the net down to about $40,600.
+Estimated California wage: about $58,000 gross (2026 planning range about $40,000 to $75,000, highly caseload-dependent).
+Hourly listings commonly run about $30 to $50 an hour when hourly pay is posted.
+This is also the setting where you most often pay for your own supervision, which pulls the net down to about $52,600.
 The supervision math is the next section.

 Telehealth-platform contract

 Contracting with a consumer telehealth platform is a growing but volatile option.
 Pay is per session or per message-minute, so annual income depends entirely on the caseload the platform sends you, which is not guaranteed.
-Estimated California wage: about $36,000 gross (range about $22,000 to $58,000), the lowest of the settings here.
+Estimated California wage: about $45,000 gross (2026 planning range about $25,000 to $65,000, highly variable), typically the lowest of the master’s settings here.
 Before you sign, confirm the contract actually satisfies your board’s supervision rules for your associate registration, because not all platforms support them.

 What supervision costs out of pocket